-Football in Bamber Bridge can be traced back as far as the late 1800’s.
+Football in Bamber Bridge can be traced back as far as the late 1800s.
 However, the present club was established in the summer of 1974 when the old Bamber Bridge club amalgamated with neighboring outfit Walton-Le-Dale.
-The new club played at the King George’s Playing Field and the early years were marked with a high degree of success on the local football scene.
+The new club played at the King George’s Playing Field and the early years were marked with a high degree of success in the local football scene.

 The first sixteen seasons was spent in the Preston & District League Premier Division and many honours were gained.
-The first season, 1974-75, proved a somewhat modest one with a 12th place finish in the league.
-An improved showing the following term saw the fledgling club finish 5th in the table and they won their first piece of silverware, when lifting the Lytham Medal competition.
-The Premier Division championship was won for the first time in the 1980-81 season and was the first of four title successes.
-This honour was also achieved in 1985-86, 1986-87 and for the last time in 1989-90.
-The club also finished as Premier Division runners-up three times in 1978-79, 1982-83 and 1984-85.
+The first season, 1974/75, proved a somewhat modest one with a twelfth-place finish in the league.
+An improved showing the following term saw the fledgling club finish fifth in the table and they won their first piece of silverware, when lifting the Lytham Medal competition.
+The Premier Division championship was won for the first time in the 1980/81 season and was the first of four title successes.
+This honour was also achieved in 1985/86, 1986/87 and for the last time in 1989/90.
+The club also finished as Premier Division runners-up three times in 1978/79, 1982/83 and 1984/85.

 Throughout this period, the club committee had dreamt and worked towards establishing a football ground of their own and in 1983 a piece of derelict land was purchased with the help of South Ribble and Sports Council’s.
 It took four years of dedicated work and considerable expense to change this overgrown land into a football pitch, which was named Irongate after the local area.
 It was indeed a proud moment to see the team play on the club’s own ground after having played on a park pitch for so long.
 The first game at Irongate was played in August 1987 and since then continual development and improvements have taken place at the ground to enable the club to enjoy a place within the National Leagues System.

-Sustained success in the Preston & District League prompted the club to seek progression and at the beginning of the 1990-91 campaign the club joined the North West Counties League.
-In their first season, in what was in those days, the first rung of the National Leagues System, ’Brig’ finished in a creditable 4th spot in the Second Division.
-Twelve months later and the club won its first honour in the semi-professional game when taking the North West Counties League Second Division championship and with it promotion to the top flight.
-The 1992-93 campaign proved to be a storming success with a runners-up spot in the First Division which was to see the club promoted for the second season running with a place in the First Division of the Northern Premier League.
+Sustained success in the Preston & District League prompted the club to seek progression and at the beginning of the 1990/91 campaign the club joined the North West Counties League.
+In their first season, in what was in those days, the first rung of the National Leagues System, ’Brig’ finished in a creditable fourth spot in the Second Division.
+Twelve months later and the club won its first honour in the semi-professional game when taking the North West Counties League Second Division championship and with-it promotion to the top-flight.
+The 1992/93 campaign proved to be a storming success with a runners-up spot in the First Division which was to see the club promoted for the second season running with a place in the First Division of the Northern Premier League (NPL).
 That memorable season the club reached the Semi-Final of the FA Vase, only one step away from the famous Wembley Stadium.
 Then just to top things off, ‘Brig’ were finalists in the North West Counties League Floodlit Trophy.

-Bamber Bridge entertained the Czech Republic International team in a friendly game prior to the Czech’s opening game against Germany in the EURO Finals in 1996.
+Bamber Bridge entertained the Czech Republic International team in a friendly game prior to the Czech’s opening game against Germany in the European International Championship Finals in 1996.
 The successful Czech side had used Irongate for some of their preparations for the tournament in which they eventually finished as finalists.

-Season 2012-13 started off very slowly with win consistency very hard to come by, and the period after Christmas saw an improvement with new signings, and two great runs especially the last one which saw us lose only 3 games out of the last 17, to finish the season just outside the play offs in 9th place.
+Season 2012/13 started off very slowly with win consistency very hard to come by, and the period after Christmas saw an improvement with new signings, and two great runs especially the last one which saw us lose only three games out of the last seventeen, to finish the season just outside the Play-offs in ninth place.

-Number one priority then was the league cup, which we won on Wednesday 19th April at Leek Town, Harrison Park, beating Grantham Town 2-1, with goals from Jamie Milligan and Regan Linney.
-Our run in the league cup where we beat four Premier League Clubs had proved that all the hard work that we put in not only in the latter part of the season but throughout the season put us in the right frame of mind to have a good season in the league in 2017-18.
+Number one priority then was the League Cup, which we won on Wednesday 19 April at Leek Town’s Harrison Park, beating Grantham Town 2-1, with goals from Jamie Milligan and Regan Linney.
+Our run in the league cup proved that all the hard work that we put in not only in the latter part of the season but throughout the season put us in the right frame of mind to have a good season in the league in 2017/18.

 That good season followed and promotion to the Premier League was won via the Play-off Final with a hard fought 1-0 win over Prescot Cables.
 In front of a crowd of 1,628 the only goal was scored in the second half by local boy Chris Marlow.

-The 2018-19 season saw the departure of two managers, Joey Collins and Matt Lawlor were asked to see us through to the end of the season.
-This proved to be a very difficult task but our Premier League status was maintained on a glorious Easter Monday in Crosby.
+The 2018/19 season saw the departure of two managers, and Joey Collins and Matt Lawlor were asked to see us through to the end of the season.
+This proved to be a very difficult task, but our Premier League status was maintained on a glorious Easter Monday in Crosby.